 I think the point is that there will be cables in the future that will cross the CCZ and that we need to understand that we will not always have the option to reroute a cable.
-The SAFE cable can easily be rerouted for example or we can find a relocation of the mining area for that purpose.
+The SAFE cable can easily be rerouted for example.
+Or we can find a relocation of the mining area for that purpose.
 That is a relatively simple problem.
 The more interesting problem is, when we pressed, yesterday, he said there are other cables coming for redundancy.
-That is why we have an obligation to find these practical avenues for the establishment of safety zones.
-The two operators are going to have to work with one another.
+That is why we have an obligation to find these practical avenues for the establishment of safety zones is unavoidable and that the two operators are going to have to work with one another.